Prague sits at the heart of Europe and is well served by air, road and rail.

 Flights, cars, and tours can be booked online at www.lonelyplanet.com/bookings.

-The best price found from United States to Prague is on November 25th, 2019, travelling with TAP.
+The best price found from United States to Prague is on October 2nd, 2019, travelling with Southwest Airlines.
 See more options, compare prices and book: search flights.

 Central Prague is easily managed on foot (though be sure to wear comfortable shoes).
 For longer trips, the city has a reliable public-transport system of metros, trams and buses.
 The system is integrated, meaning that the same tickets are valid on all types of transport, and for transfers between them.